LuisBoto/SharedPayments-WebAppChallenge/README.md

-# Shared Payments Webapp tech challenge
+# Shared Payments WebApp tech challenge

 This project consists of a simple web application designed to share expenses between friend groups.
 It was created as part of a week long challenge to build a whole application, both frontend and backend, using technologies and frameworks that i had never used up until that point nor was i familiar with beforehand.